scrapinghub/web-poet/docs/advanced/additional-requests.rst

                 # handle the error here

 Such code could turn messy in no time especially when the number of HTTP backends that Page Objects **should support** are steadily increasing.
+Not to mention the plethora of exception types that HTTP libraries have.
 This means that Page Objects aren't truly portable in different types of frameworks or environments.
 Rather, they're only limited to work in the specific framework they're supported.